pixlsus/website/src/articles/how_to_create_camera_noise_profiles_for_darktable/index.md

 </figure>

 We need overexposed and underexposed areas, but mostly particularly the grey areas in between.
-They contain the information we are looking for.
+These areas contain the information we are looking for.

-Let's go through it step by step.
-For easier creation of the required pictures we will create a stencil which will make it easier to capture the photos.
+Let's go through the noise profile generation step by step.
+For easier creation of the required pictures, we will create a stencil which will make it easier to capture the photos.